Everest Base Camp Elevation

 Everest Base Camp Elevation Altitude Sickness

-Altitude sickness is known as acute mountain sickness that occurs when people have difficulty adapting to the higher altitude where the level of oxygen is extremely low.
+Altitude sickness is known as acute mountain sickness occurs when people have difficulty adapting to a higher altitude where the level of oxygen is extremely low.

 Acute altitude sickness can start from an elevation of above 2500m above sea level.